AmazingAng/WTF-Solidity/Languages/en/12_Event_en/readme.md

 -----

-In this section, we introduce `event` in `solidity` using transferring ERC20 tokens as an example .
+In this section, we introduce `event` in Solidity, using transfer events in ERC20 tokens as an example .

 ## Events
 The event in `solidity` are the transaction logs stored on the `EVM` (Ethereum Virtual Machine).
 They can be emited during function calls and are accessible with the contract address.
 Events have two characteristics：

 - Responsive: Applications (e.g. [`ether.js`](https://learnblockchain.cn/docs/ethers.js/api-contract.html#id18)) can subscribe and listen to these events through `RPC` interface and respond at frontend.
-- Economical: It is cheap to store data with events, costing about 2,000 `gas` each; By comparison, it takes at least 20,000 `gas` to store a new variable on-chain.
+- Economical: It is cheap to store data in events, costing about 2,000 `gas` each.
+In comparison, store a new variable on-chain takes at least 20,000 `gas`.

 ### Declare events
 The events are declared with the `event` keyword, followed by event name, then the type and name of each parameter to be recorded.
 Let's take the `Transfer` event from the `ERC20` token contract as an example：